:

 A Creed of a Church, congregation or individual is written as a profession of faith and is not meant to be all inclusive nor limit the beliefs of the faithful.
 It is a brief outline of the tenets by which and individual or group choose to live.

-No matter what Creed we write or speak Christ will not be made manifest in us or in the fruit of what we do.
+No matter what Creed we write or speak Christ will not be made manifest in us or in the fruit of what we do if He is not here.
+We have a caveat from Christ Himself.

 In examining Creeds of the many churches that have professed Christ from the second century to the present we see a lengthening of creeds, an addition of many ideas the were not prevalent in the early Church, and the wanton neglect or even deletion of the directives of Christ.